Pickerington Local

 How many schools are in Pickerington Local?

-Pickerington Local has 16 schools, including 3 high, 2 middle, 6 elementary, 5 other.
+Pickerington Local has 16 schools, including 3 high, 2 middle, 6 elementary, 5 combined.
 Total enrollment is 11,370 students.

 How much does Pickerington Local spend per student?